Pueblo peoples: Religion

-One of the primary goals of Spanish colonists in the 17th Century was the desire to bring Christianity to Natives in New Spain.
+One of the primary goals of Spanish colonists in the 17th century was to convert the Natives in New Spain to Christianity.
 Franciscan priests had prepared for a long process of conversion, building churches and missions all around Pueblo country.
-Pueblos' feast days are a product of that process.
+Some of the Pueblos' feast days are a product of that process.
 Feast days are held on the day sacred to its Roman Catholic patron saint, assigned by Spanish missionaries so that each Pueblo's feast day would coincide with one of the people's existing traditional ceremonies.
 About the imposition of Christianity, Alfonso Ortiz, an Ohkay Owingeh anthropologist and Pueblo specialist states:The Spanish government demanded labor and tribute from the Pueblos and vigorously attempted to suppress native religion. (...)
 In that year [1692] Diego de Vargas re-entered Pueblo territory, though it was not until 1696 that he gained control over the entire Rio Grande Pueblo area.
 The Spaniards had learned from the Pueblo Revolt and were gentler in their demands in the next century and a half.
 However, the Pueblos had learned as well and maintained their ceremonial life out of the view of the Spaniards, while adopting a veneer of Roman Catholicism.

 The public observances may also include a Roman Catholic Mass and processions on the Pueblo's feast day.
 Some Pueblos also hold sacred ceremonies around Christmas and at other Christian holidays.